 What is a port?

 A port is a virtual point in your device where a network connection begins and ends.
-In contrast to an IP (Internet Protocol) address, a port is specific to the process, not the device.
+In contrast to an IP address, a port is specific to the process, not the device.
 However, they’re both necessary for communication over the internet.

 Ports represent different processes and services of a device.
 For instance, apps that use the internet will have different ports than emails or web pages.
 This allows the device to sort internet traffic in a tidy manner.

 What is my port number?

-A port number is a digital label that helps identify different ports inside of a device.
-Again, it’s like an apartment number appended to the building address that is the IP address.
+A port number is a digital label that helps identify different ports inside a device.
+Again, it’s like an apartment number appended to the building address, represented by the IP address.

-Since many ports are equally present in different devices, there is no such thing as “my port number.”
-Just like ports, their numbers are pre-set and don’t belong to anyone.
+Since many ports are equally present in different devices, there’s no such thing as “my port number.”
+The numbers are pre-set and don’t belong to anyone.

-However, you can still find a full list of ports used inside of your device.
+However, you can still find a full list of ports used inside your device.

 A detailed guide to finding your port number

-In short, it takes a single console command to find the full list of your ports and their numbers, all.
+In short, it takes a single console command to find the full list of your ports and their numbers.
 When you use the “netstat -a” command, you will see a bunch of your IP address variations with port numbers attached to them.

 Ports are always displayed with your IP address in front of them.
 If your IP address is 255.255.255, an IP port will look something like 255.255.255:46664 (“46664” being the port number).

 That’s the short version.
-And here’s exactly how to find your port numbers on different devices.
+Let’s look at how to find your port numbers on different devices.

-How can I find my port number on Windows?
+How do I find my port number on Windows?

 To see your ports and their numbers on Windows, follow two simple steps:

-- Step 1: In your Search Box, type in ‘cmd’ and press Enter.
+- In your Search Box, type in “cmd” and press Enter.

-- Step 2: In the console that will appear, type in the “netstat -a” command and press enter to see a full list of your ports and port numbers.
+- In the console that will appear, type in the “netstat -a” command and press Enter to see a full list of your ports and port numbers.

 You will find your IP address and port number in the Local and Foreign Address columns.